liyuanhe211/Multiwfn_GUI/README.md

  * Programmable automation with output-dependent operations.
  * File selection with GUI (although Multiwfn have native support, most don't know about it).
  * Show input filename in GUI to see which session you are in.
+ * You can drag-drop file into the window to load the filepath

 # The GUI